hs-x11/hangman/README.md

 # Hangman
 ## Description
 This Hangman project is a simple and fun game created with Node.js, that is meant to be played in your computers terminal.
-The game will start off by randomly generating a word from the `word-bank.js` file, and you will be given 6 tries to guess the word before you run out of tries to save the man!
+The game will start off by randomly generating a word from the `word-bank.js` file, and you will be given 6 tries to guess the word letter by letter, before running out of tries to save the man!
 ## Before We Begin
 ### Dependencies
 - [Visual Studio Code](https://code.visualstudio.com/)